View resources

 • Identifying the small proportion with a significant intracranial injury can be challenging.

-• Clinical Decision Rules have been developed to guide imaging decisions; PECARN and CHALICE are the most well known.
+• Clinical Decision Rules have been developed to guide imaging decisions; PECARN and CHALICE are the most well known, with PECARN performing most sensitively in a multicentre Australia/NZ study.

 • A period of neurological observation may be an alternative to immediate CT scan in some children.
 Some low risk children can be safely discharged without imaging or observation providing other discharge criteria are met.